UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/Syllabus.md

 Each class will involve a lecture interspersed with in-class exercises about the lecture topic.

-Beginning the fourth week, the final hour or so of the class will consist of a code reviews of students' work-in-progress.
+Beginning the fourth week, the final hour or so of the class will consist of code reviews of students' work-in-progress.

 In addition, as we work with you on your projects, we will highlight for the class interesting problems and their solutions that come up in class.

 # Schedule

 ### Week 1
 March 25th

 #### Topics
 - packaging: Chris
-- unit testing (coverage): Joseph
+- unit testing and coverage: Joseph
 - unicode: Chris